-(b) Distributions for annual periods determined in accordance with U.S. federal income tax regulations.
+^(b) Distributions for annual periods determined in accordance with U.S. federal income tax regulations.

-(c) Where applicable, assumes the reinvestment of distributions.
+(i) Where applicable, excludes the effects of any sales charges and assumes the reinvestment of distributions.

-(d) Excludes fees and expenses incurred indirectly as a result of investments in underlying funds.
+^(d) Excludes fees and expenses incurred indirectly as a result of investments in underlying funds.